c29park/c29park.github.io/_posts/2024-10-02-Modular-RAG-State-of-the-art-Version.md

 final_rag_chain.invoke({"question":question})

 ```
-While all other remain unchanged, the prompt and the retrieval chain is slightly modified.
-To begin with the prompt,
+While all others remain unchanged, the retrieval chain is slightly modified with the addition of the `reciprocal_rank_fusion` function.
+As the description states, the function takes in multiple documents with certain 'pre-rankings'.
+The 'pre-rankings' of the retrieved documents are equivalent to the position of the documents in the list, each of which is assigned by the vectorstore.
+For each document,